 Rialto Bridge In The Heart Of Venice Italy

 The famous Rialto Bridge is one of the 4 bridges that cross the Grand Canal of Venice.
-Even though the Rialto Bridge is rebuild several times since the 12th century, it is very impressive to know this was the first dry crossing over the Grand Canal.
+Even though the Rialto Bridge is rebuilt several times since the 12th century, it is very impressive to know this was the first dry crossing over the Grand Canal.
 Nowadays, there are many shops on the inside of Rialto Bridge, making this a very touristy spot.

-For photography purposes there are many beautiful spots from where to capture the Rialto Bridge.
+For photography purposes, there are many beautiful spots from where to capture the Rialto Bridge.
 There is a small wooden pier, a perfect little “balcony” and there is a walkway behind Palazzo dei Camerlenghi from where you can take stunning pictures.

 The Rainbow Village Burano

 Technically is Burano not in Venice, but it still on this list with photography spots because you cannot miss this unique village!
-If you love bright happy colours, the rainbow village Burano will make you grin from ear to ear.
+If you love bright happy colors, the rainbow village Burano will make you grin from ear to ear.

 Explore the streets of Burano (only 1 hour from Venice) during a day trip and take pictures on one of the bridges.
 Burano makes a perfect day-trip from Venice, Italy.